Back to Blog

 KEB Technology

-Scott Froehle | February 5th, 2018
+Scott Froehle | February 5th, 2024

-When supplying a motor power straight from the utility, the user is limited to the line speed of the motor, uncontrolled torque during acceleration, and uncontrolled deceleration (coasting to a stop).
-Along with these limitations, the motor itself will experience a very high current spike – typically six times the rated current – during startup which causes unnecessary heating and will damage the motor windings over time.
-An effective, low-cost way to control a motor is using an open-loop variable frequency drive (VFD) with V/Hz control.
-This allows the user to select a variable speed or speeds and makes for a much smoother startup.
+Along with these limitations, the motor itself will experience a very high current spike – typically six times the rated current – during startup, which causes unnecessary heating and will damage the motor windings over time.

-What is Volts/Hertz Control?
+What Is Volts/Hertz Control?

 Volts/Hertz control stems from the voltage-frequency relationship and how it relates to magnetic flux in Faraday’s Law1.
+See the equation below.

 Faraday’s Law Equation